fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	Society hierarchy appeared.
 The high priest had leading role in a temple, keppers scribes administrators and priests and at the bottom were producers: farmers and fishermen.
 Cineaform writing appeared.

 There's the whole science that studies the authenticity of Hadith.
 People study four years at the university to distinguish between authentic and non-authentic hadith.

+### David in the Bible

+This was after Samson.
+The current King Saul declared war on Philistine.
+David was a shepherd.
+Saul hires David to play him music.
+Philistines send Goliaf with the army against israelites.
+David declares that he will beat the giant and kills the giant with one shot of his sling.
+David was successful in the wars and his popularit grows.
+Saul grows jealous.
+David flees to Moab and then lives in caves of Ziph.
+Saul searches him to kill him. .
+Saul then ceases to kill David. philistines kill Saul.
+David becomes the king of Israel.
+David conquers Jerusalem.

+The temple built by jinns 🏛️

+Angels Harut and Marut taught magic in Babylon (between 1895BC and 539BC). it is mentioned in the Quran.

 </details>